 The BVRLA Fleet Friendly Charging Index provides a high-level overview of how much progress local authorities (LAs) across the UK have made on their local charging infrastructure plans.
-Fleets play a central role in the transition to zero emission transport and the Index gives stakeholders a snapshot of how much focus they are currently being given.
+Fleets play a central role in the transition to zero emission transport and the Index gives a snapshot of how much focus they are currently being given.

 About the Index